 Use our analysis of GMAT testing year data to build candidate profiles, see what programs are receiving GMAT scores, and target your recruiting efforts.

 Profiles of GMAT® Testing, TY 2017

-Our new Profiles of GMAT® Testing—a three-part series of Data-to-Go briefs—integrate the detailed demographic snapshots you’re accustomed to seeing in our former printed Profiles of GMAT Candidates with student mobility trends.
-So, in addition to GMAT testing volume, test-taker performance, and candidate age, gender, citizenship and residence data, the new Profiles show which graduate management programs GMAT test takers are targeting for enrollment.
+Our Profiles of GMAT Testing is a three-part series of reports that integrate detailed candidate demographic data with GMAT score-sending and student mobility trends.
+So, in addition to GMAT testing volume, test-taker performance, candidate age, gender, citizenship and residence data, the Profiles show which graduate management programs GMAT test takers are targeting for enrollment.

-The Data-to-Go Profile Series includes separate reports based on candidate region and country of citizenship, region and country of residence, and a special North American report focused on US and Canadian residents.
-Click on the links below to download the new 2014 reports, all of which are publicly available in electronic format only.
+The Profile Series includes three separate reports: one based on candidate region and country of citizenship, one featuring region and country of residence, and the third, a special North American report, focused on US and Canadian residents.
+Click the links below to download the new 2017 reports, all of which are publicly available in electronic format only.

-Summarizes five-year global GMAT testing trends by region and country of citizenship
+Profile of GMAT Testing: Citizenship, TY2013–TY2017 summarizes five-year global GMAT testing trends by region and country of citizenship.

-Summarizes five-year GMAT testing trends for US and Canadian residents, by US region, US state, and Canadian province, and by race/ethnicity for US citizens
+Profile of GMAT Testing: North America, TY2013–TY2017 summarizes five-year GMAT testing trends for US and Canadian residents, by US region, US state, and Canadian province, and by race/ethnicity for US citizens.

 Integrate Profile Data with Other Admissions Recruiting Resources

 Past issues of the print Profile of Graduate Admission Test® Candidates are available electronically for any graduate business school that accepts the GMAT exam for its admissions process.
-Just log in to the GMAC Research Library and search under GMAT Test Taker Data for past issues of the Profile, which you can download for free.
-Issues available cover GMAT testing years 1982 through 2013.
+Log in to the GMAC Research Library and search under GMAT Test Taker Data for past issues of the Profile, which you can download for free.
+Issues available cover GMAT testing years 1982 through 2017.